 Brandon Brake, CPA

-Brandon has served as the President of the RTP chapter for one year.
+Brandon is a Senior Tax Manager at Dixon Hughes Goodman LLP and has served as the President of the RTP chapter for one year.
 He primarily focuses on corporate partnerships, member engagement, networking opportunities and mentoring.

 Ezekiel Kayode, CPA